Going nuclear – LNG’s natural friend

 For most LNGaholics, nuclear power and LNG are competitors.
 I certainly belong to the crazy LNG nutbags but for me, nuclear has always been the logical complement to LNG.
 Or LNG the complement to nuclear?

-This is a bit hard to stomach for those who see in LNG nothing else than a transport mode for Natural Gas.
+This is a bit hard to stomach for those who see LNG as nothing else than a transport mode for Natural Gas.
 LNG, so they think, must always be regasified and then used as a further inlet into the gas market competing with the pipeline stuff.

 Luckily, more exciting things are happening right now such as the burgeoning LNG as a fuel movement shows well.
 Suddenly – it’s not LNG to gas competition anymore.
-Suddenly – its liquid fuels to LNG competition.
+Suddenly – it’s liquid fuels to LNG competition.
 I am a big fan of LNG as a fuel but I will not belabor the LNG v/ diesel argument here.
 Hang in for another post on that topic in some weeks time.

-Our topic is still nuclear and why its no enemy of LNG.
+Our topic is still nuclear and why it’s no enemy of LNG.

 I am a convinced fan of LNG as a fuel for – well, let’s say everything that diesel (and even gasoline) can do.
 There were designs for nuclear-powered cars in the seventies but even a tech enthusiast like me relegates them into the domain of utter folly.
-So it seems its all for LNG’s taking.
+So it seems it’s all for LNG’s taking.

 Nuke and LNG could not be more different.
 Nuclear power is the king of cheap baseload.
 Once built – it makes little sense to switch a nuclear power plant off just because of changes in the demand picture.
 Very little fuel would be saved from running the reactor at less than optimal operational capacity.

 LNG is the king of flexibility.
 It can be switched on and off very rapidly.
-And as said, as a liquid, it stays nicely in a vehicle’s tank waiting to be regasified on demand and combusted in order to produce forward motion (or any other thing you do with internal combustion engines).
+And as said, as a liquid, it stays nicely in a vehicle’s tank waiting to be regasified on demand and combusted to produce forward motion (or any other thing you do with internal combustion engines).
 Again, I will not expand on the problems or be having small amounts of LNG in a vehicle’s tank for some amount of time although there will be a post at some point I reckon.

 Back 10 steps: nuclear is out of favor.
 Since Fukushima – the world has understood that it’s better not to play god and split atoms.
 In the end, it is all way too dangerous.

-Those who think so forget that nuclear incidents are very, very rare and also virtually all of them have human failure at their origin.
+Those who think so forget that nuclear incidents are very, very rare, and also virtually all of them have human failure at their origin.
 But, you will say, if human failure results in colossal accidents such as Fukushima or even Chernobyl, then we sure should not play around with it.
 Sounds right.

 But allow me to retort.
 The human failure a the source of these nuclear incidents were all easily preventable.
 In the case of Chernobyl scientists and operators felt a little too sure about their reactor and behaved like stupid children.
-In the case of Fukushima, a chain of reactor blocks that should have been decommissioned a long time ago (the reactors were commissioned 1971 – little after I was born) was hit by a Tsunami.
+In the case of Fukushima, a chain of reactor blocks that should have been decommissioned a long time ago (the reactors were commissioned in 1971 – a little after I was born) was hit by a Tsunami.
 It was the loss of the cooling system that resulted in the incident.

 Those mini units will be self-regulating which means they can never blow up as the process automatically slows as they get hotter.
-They will also be modular which brings production cost down and makes them transportable by rail or a barge according to DoE specifications.
+They will also be modular which brings production costs down and makes them transportable by rail or a barge according to DoE specifications.
 Each mini-reactor will be encased in concrete at a central location and buried at the place of operation.
-Underlying technology is what is being used at nuclear submarines and aircraft carriers.
+Underlying technology is what is being used in nuclear submarines and aircraft carriers.

 You must have noticed that I am a fan already now.
 But how is that beneficial to LNG you will ask?
-This is competition to LNG as every MWh of nuke power will replace LNG powered generation.
+This is competition to LNG as every MWh of nuke power will replace LNG-powered generation.

 Before I now get taken away about the great qualities of LNG as a fuel (as I will repeatedly in many other posts), let’s go back to the core rationale.
-It has been said that if all marine traffic converted to LNG as a fuel, the current LNG production of the planet would have to be doubled in order to fill that need only.
+It has been said that if all marine traffic converted to LNG as a fuel, the current LNG production of the planet would have to be doubled to fill that need only.
 I did not account for onshore vehicular traffic, I did not account for island gasification (for which LNG is the only option), I did not account for exotic uses of LNG such as powering rigs or fuel cells in basements of buildings or for some peak shaving storage.
 And big baseload LNG is not about to disappear in one day either.

 Leave a Reply

-Want to join the discussion?
+Want to join the discussion?Feel free to contribute!